Baked French Toast

 - Maple syrup – Maple syrup adds a rich sweetness to the batter and is used as a topping.
 Be generous!

-- Cinnamon – Ground cinnamon adds a warm flavor to the batter but you can easily omit it.
+- Cinnamon – Ground cinnamon adds a warm flavor to the batter but you can leave it out or increase the amount to your liking.
+My chai spice mix makes a delicious addition too.

 Serve French toast in slices or sticks with any of the following sweet or savory topping ideas: